Bankrate Inc. Fair Fund

 FTC v.
 Pointbreak Media

-The FTC reached a settlement with Pointbreak Media and related defendants for running an illegal robocall scheme that affected thousands of businesses nationwide.
+The Federal Trade Commission (FTC) reached a settlement with Pointbreak Media and related defendants for running an illegal robocall scheme that affected thousands of businesses nationwide.
 According to the lawsuit, the defendants, claiming to act on behalf of Google, told small business owners that their businesses would be removed from Google’s search results, unless they paid a fee.
 The defendants also falsely promised these businesses unique keywords that would make their listings appear more prominently in search results.
-Refund checks totaling more than $707,000 were mailed to small business owners who were deceived by this scheme.
+The FTC previously mailed checks in August 2020 and March 2023, resulting in more than $1.7 million in refunds.
+Because there was still money in the fund, the FTC sent checks totaling $322,200 to 514 people who didn't cash their initial payment.

 pbm